 Cut vinyl is great for less complex designs with few colours, typically a logo with one or two colours would be suited to this method.
 This process works well for relatively low quantity orders and is suitable for the majority of garments (apart from wool and fleece).

-DTG – Direct to Garment Printing - This Service is not available yet - COMING SOON!
+DTG – Direct to Garment Printing: (This service is not available yet - COMING SOON!)

 Direct to Garment Printing or DTG is the perfect choice for short, complex print runs.
-Inks are applied directly to the garment using a specialised printer which are absorbed into the fibres of the garment.
+Inks are applied directly to the garment using a specialised printer which is absorbed into the fibres of the garment.
 New six colour printers provide incredibly bright and punchy prints, with the benefit of quick set up and fast turnaround times.

 Pre-treatment of the garment within our printers is essential and as such we advise completed garments to be washed prior to wearing them.

 Print Pricing (Cut Vinyl/Screen-print): - (Item pricing is shown per garment).

 · 10-19 items - £3.99 (+VAT)

 · 250 + items – Please get in touch with our team to discuss further.

 This price will double if you want 2 locations and tripled with 3 etc.

 These Printed logo prices refer to print customisation via any of the following print methods – Screen Print and Cut Vinyl Transfer.
 Rest assured we will use the best method of application to suit your needs depending on factors such as the type of logo/material of the garment etc.